 \item for every $\pi , \pi' \in \Delta (A)$, if

 then there exists a $\widetilde{r} \in (0, \infty)$ such that $\sum_{a \in A} u^{-r}_i(a)\pi[a] > \sum_{a \in A} u^{-r}_i(a)\pi'[a]$, for every $r > \widetilde{r}$. \end{enumerate} \end{definition}

-To simplify notation we suppress the explicit reference to the ordinal game in the indexed family.
-The context should make the underlying ordinal game clear.
+Also, we define an indexed family of induced standard games $\Lambda^{r} (\Gamma)$ to be \emph{unboundedly convex} by taking \Mref{def:concave_family} and by substituting all the instances of ``$-r$'', ``$-s$'' ``concave'', and ``$\min$'' with ``$r$'', ``$s$'', ``convex'', and ``$\max$'', respectively.
+In general, to simplify notation we suppress the explicit reference to the ordinal game in the indexed family, since the context should make the underlying ordinal game clear.
 Thus, we just write $\Lambda^{-r}$ for a generic member of such a family and when we apply Rationalizability on a member $\Lambda^{-r}$, we write $\TR^\infty ( \Lambda^{-r} )$.
 Similarly, we write $\BR^\infty(\Gamma)$ and $\WR^\infty(\Gamma)$ for the corresponding ordinal game to denote the action profile that are B{\"o}rgers and Wald rationalizable, respectively.

-For a given unboundedly concave family, \citet[Proposition 3]{Weinstein_2016} proves that $\TR^{\infty} (\Lambda^{-r})$ is increasing in $r$ (by set-inclusion) and, loosely speaking, $\lim_{r \to \infty} \TR^\infty (\Gamma^{-r}) = \BR^\infty(\Gamma)$.
+For a given unboundedly concave family, \citet[Proposition 3, p.1888]{Weinstein_2016} proves that $\TR^{\infty} (\Lambda^{-r})$ is increasing in $r$ (by set-inclusion) and, loosely speaking, $\lim_{r \to \infty} \TR^\infty (\Gamma^{-r}) = \BR^\infty(\Gamma)$.
 That is, as players become more risk averse, the set of rationalizable action profiles increases and in the limit the set approaches B{\"o}rgers Rationalizability action profiles.
 However, \citet[p.1886]{Weinstein_2016} also observes that the limiting game itself corresponds to a game with preferences given by the $\max \min$ criterion.
 Thus, if the limit is taken before Rationalizability is applied to the game, we could expect Wald Rationalizability to be the appropriate solution concept, because, after all, the limiting game is one in which players have Pessimism and Common Belief in Pessimism.